daplcor/Pact-Code/marm-v2/marmalade/concrete-policies/concrete-policies.md

+# Concrete-policies

-default policies that can be enabled when creating a token. concrete because they support a certain flow on which external system can rely on.
+Default policies that can be enabled when creating a token.
+Concrete because they support a certain flow on which external system can rely on.